INNVTV/Telemetry-Preprocessor/README.md

-## Telemetry Preprocessor
+# Telemetry Preprocessor
-Preprocessor ETL component for raw telemetry data on Azure table storage and Azure Data Lake.
+Preprocessor/ETL component for raw telemetry data on Azure Table Storage and Azure Data Lake.
+Implements a "Data Factory" role to clean and prepare data for application use as well as for downstream data engineering and machine learning tasks.

 # Preprocessor Workflow
 ![AuthenticationFlow](https://github.com/INNVTV/Telemetry-Preprocessor/blob/master/_docs/images/processing-workflow.png)
+The preprocessor determines last and next temporal state to process from the available raw telemetry data.
+Once cleaned and prepared for processing it determines next temporal state to process until it is caught up to the current buffer before sleeping.

 ## Deployment Options
 ![DeploymentOptions](https://github.com/INNVTV/Telemetry-Preprocessor/blob/master/_docs/images/deployment-options.png)